 Overview of the STAR Initiative

-The STAR initiative is a national professional development program focused on building the reading skills of intermediate level (GLE 4.0–8.9) adult learners.
+The STudent Achievement in Reading (STAR) initiative is a national professional development program focused on building the reading skills of intermediate level (GLE 4.0–8.9) adult learners.
 This evidence-based approach to reading instruction, launched in 2006 by the US Department of Education's Office of Vocational and Adult Education (OVAE), is supported by years of research in reading methodology which found that mid-level adult learners struggle with one or more reading components, or skill areas: alphabetics, fluency, vocabulary, and/or comprehension.
 An evidence-based reading instruction (EBRI) approach requires teachers to use diagnostic assessments to identify their learners' individual strengths and weaknesses and target reading instruction accordingly.

 Since OVAE launched the pilot in 2006, nineteen states have adopted this evidence-based approach.
 In Massachusetts, eighteen programs representing every region were selected, through an application process, to participate in the implementation of STAR during FY 2010 and FY 2011.
 In the funding cycle beginning in FY 2013, ESE/ACLS began to expand STAR to every pre-ASE classroom across the State.